bemot/gideonsite/README.md

-# Strapi Starter Next 13, Tailwind, Typescript and Strapi
+# Gideons of Ukraine website based on Strapi Starter Next 13, Tailwind, Typescript and Strapi